The 50 Day Moving Average Trading Strategy Guide

 Well, you can use the 50 day moving average to act as a trend filter.

 If you want to go short against an uptrend, wait for the price to close below the 50 day moving average before you look to short (and vice versa for long).

 Now you might be wondering:

 “What if the price didn’t close below the 50 day moving average, can I still short?”

 You remain on the sidelines.
 Let the 50 day moving average act as a trend filter and tell you when it’s “safe” to go short.

 To increase the probability of your trades, make sure the price leans against the higher timeframe market structure.

 This means if you’re looking to short, you want the price to be at Resistance on the higher timeframe.

-If you want to learn more, check out The Trend Reversal Trading Strategy Guide.
+If you want to learn more about it and a 50-day moving average strategy, check out The Trend Reversal Trading Strategy Guide.